AAM77/Flatiron_Code_Challenger_Group/README.md

 This repo is meant to help manage a weekly coding challenge group comprised of Flatiron students.
 It also contains all of the challenges from our in-person and webinar sessions.

-Please see below for more details:
+Please see below for more details: <br />
+(Collaborators, please scroll down to the Permissions section for instructions.)

 ## FOR THE NEW FOLKS: